-Fillable Forms provides individual taxpayers with a comparable experience to paper forms online with the computer.
-This free forms-based program allows taxpayers to choose the state income tax forms and schedules they need, fill in information, e-file and sign the return electronically, and print for record keeping.
-This is made available by the Virginia Department of Taxation through the State Fillable Forms program.
+Fillable Forms provides taxpayers with a comparable experience to paper forms online with the computer.
+This free forms-based program is made available by the Virginia Department of Taxation (Department) through the State Fillable Forms program.

 How is State Fillable Forms different from tax software?

 State Fillable Forms is a simple electronic equivalent of paper forms.
 It provides basic mathematical calculations and basic field error checking.
 It does not ask about or explain tax situations, automatic calculations, extensive error checking.
 The program provides forms for the Virginia 760 resident state return only, while most tax software provides federal and state.

 Can I use State Fillable Forms to prepare and e-file my federal tax return?